scorelab/kute/README.md

      ...
      ```

-6. Run and build the Gradle
+6. Run and build the Gradle.

 7. If Gradle finishes to build without error run the project by clicking on the play button on the tool bar.